DISCLAIMER: I am not advocating that you sockpuppet a private school review. Nor am I suggesting you tell parents exactly what to write.

 How to Increase Your Private School Reviews

 The next step is to seek out the parent at your school who has the capacity to mirror such a review and ask him or her, ‘hey, I know you love our school and want to help.
-A great way to help parents learn more about Truth Tree Academy is to go to a school review Niche, DC School Hub, or NY Metro Schools, etc., and write a review about your experience rather than that of your children.’
+A great way to help parents learn more about Truth Tree Academy is to go to school review sites like Niche, Private School Review, and Great Schools, etc., and write a review about your experience rather than that of your children.’

 Then watch the message spread!